jmbucknall/EZDSL/ezdsl.md

 #### Description
   The current number of slots in the table.
 This number is prime.

-  The table is grown when it reaches 2/3 full (i.e., Count is 2/3 of TableSize) by approximately doubling its size.
-The table is shrunk when is reaches 1/6 full (i.e., Count is 1/6 of TableSize) by approximately halving its size.
+  The table is grown when it reaches 2/3 full (i.e., `Count` is 2/3 of `TableSize`) by approximately doubling its size.
+The table is shrunk when is reaches 1/6 full (i.e., `Count` is 1/6 of `TableSize`) by approximately halving its size.

   If you set this property, the container will force the number of slots to the nearest prime.
 So if you try and set the table size to 100, say, the set method for the property will force the size to 101, the nearest prime.
 This improves the efficiency of the hash table.
-If you set TableSize, then the hash table will reorganize its data objects and keys to use the new value.
+If you set `TableSize`, then the hash table will reorganize its data objects and keys to use the new value.
 This requires a separate internal array to be allocated, all the keys and data objects transferred to it and the old array disposed of.